Free will in theology: Academic views

 The consensus of scholars who focus on the study of free will in the ancient world is that the Bible does not explicitly address free will.

 The leading scholar on the subject of free will in antiquity, Michael Frede, observed that "freedom and free will cannot be found in either the Septuagint or the New Testament and must have come to the Christians mainly from Stoicism."

 Frede wrote that he could not find either the language of free will nor even any assumption of it in the New Testament or the Greek Old Testament.
 According to Frede, the early Church fathers most certainly developed their doctrine of free will from the pagans.

 Another Oxford scholar, Dr. Alister McGrath, concurs entirely with Frede, "The term 'free will' is not biblical, but derives from Stoicism.
 It was introduced into Western Christianity by the second-century theologian Tertullian."

 Pauline expert, Troels Engberg-Pedersen, unequivocally insists that, "Paul firmly believed in divine determination as an intrinsic part of his whole conception of God."
+Paul understood freedom as "freedom of wanting what God wills".